Jean Segura Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.69 team ERA that ranks 24th across all league pitching staffs.
+- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.63).

-- The White Sox give up the second-most home runs in baseball (89 total, 1.4 per game).
+- White Sox pitchers combine to give up 90 total home runs at a rate of 1.4 per game (third-most in baseball).

-- The right-hander's last appearance came on Saturday against the Detroit Tigers, when he went 5 1/3 innings, surrendering one earned run while allowing two hits.
+- In his last time out on Sunday against the Detroit Tigers, the right-hander went seven innings, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.